andreafalletti/hyprland-/Basic-Config.md

 `enabled=int` - (0/1) enable animations

-_More about animations is in the Advanced Configuring page._
+_More about animations is on the Advanced Configuring page._

 ## Input